Inga-Helgadottir/JPA-Notes/README.md

 src/test/java/facades/FacadeTest.java ( tests for all facade functions )

-src/main/java/security/LoginEndpoint.java ( the login function and endpoint )
+src/main/java/security/LoginEndpoint.java
+( the login function and endpoint, I have added a little to it, so I can see what roles the users have when they log in, ther is a way to get that from the token, but I don´t know how to do that )

 src/main/java/security/SignUpEndpoint.java ( the signup function and endpoint )

-src/main/java/rest/DemoResource.java ( the startcode functions )
+src/main/java/rest/DemoResource.java ( the start code functions )

 src/main/java/rest/MyResource.java ( a resource I made, with all the CRUD endpoints )

-src/main/java/rest/ApplicationConfig.java ( where you add resources, i added min on line 29 )
+src/main/java/rest/ApplicationConfig.java ( where you add resources, I added min on line 29 )

 ------------------------------------------------------------------------------------------------------------------------